jlleblanc/cajs/STYLEGUIDE.md

 ## 1. Introduction

-This style guide outlines the conventions for creating and maintaining a CAJS (Component Architecture JavaScript) configuration for component-based applications, with added support for Markdown content.
-It aims to provide a consistent, readable, and maintainable structure for application configurations.
+This style guide outlines the conventions for creating and maintaining a CAJS (Component Architecture JavaScript) configuration for component-based applications.
+It provides a consistent, readable, and maintainable structure for application configurations.

 ## 2. Project Structure